Nutraceuticals and Cancer Treatment

 - Naturopathic diets (which CTOAM does not endorse):

-These diets are based largely on assumption and guesswork, as opposed to scientific facts.
+These diets are not based on scientific facts.
 The standard naturopathic diet is no sugar, no gluten, and no dairy.
 Naturopathic diets are often:

 - Unrealistic: They demand a lot of changes to your diet, which is simply unrealistic for most people.